 Shin splints are a common injury that many skiers deal with at some point during their skiing careers.
 Even though the condition can be painful, with proper rest and recovery you can be back on the slopes in no time at all.

 Just remember that the best way to prevent shin splints is to train and strengthen when you aren’t skiing and get boots that fit.
 Such measures will prevent the issue before it occurs.

 Have you ever had shin splints before?
 How long did they last and did you do anything to help your recovery?
-Let us know in the comments below!
+Let me know in the comments below!